 Banowsky was an Assistant Commissioner at the Southland before joining the former Southwest Conference as an Assistant Commissioner.
 While at the SWC, Banowsky was responsible for the league's legal affairs and compliance activities.

-The 53-year-old Banowsky has served on several national committees and is Chair of the NCAA Committee on Infractions and a member of the NCAA Division I Working Group on Resource Allocation.
-He also serves as the Executive Vice President of the Collegiate Commissioners Association (CCA) and is on the Board for the Metro Dallas Homeless Alliance.
+The 54-year-old Banowsky has served on several national committees and just finished his term as chair of the NCAA Committee on Infractions in September 2014.
+He is also a member of the NCAA Division I Working Group on Resource Allocation.
+He also serves as President of the Collegiate Commissioners Association (CCA) and Chair of the Metro Dallas Homeless Alliance.
 In 2012, he founded the Heart of Dallas, a non-profit organization that exists to inspire Dallas millennials to become the next generation of influencers and philanthropists by leveraging a consistent calendar of sports and entertainment events.
+He carries that background over into his duty as chair of the College Football Championship Foundation.

 Born in Los Angeles, Calif., Banowsky has spent most of his professional career in the state of Texas.
 He is a graduate of the University of Oklahoma, where he earned both a business and a law degree.
-Banowsky and his wife, Cindy, have three children: Kendall, Brit and Wade.
+Banowsky and his wife, Cindy, have three children: Kendall, Brit and Wade and one granddaughter.

 The Banowsky File